-Unknown Artist | 1985 BC- 1929 BC | Red Granite | St. Peter’s Square
+Unknown Artist | 1985 B.C. – 1929 B.C. | Red Granite | St. Peter’s Square

 4. Loggia delle Benedizioni (Loggia of the Blessings or Central Balcony)

 Carlo Maderno | 1607 – 1614 | Travertine | Facade of Church

 - The Solemn Benediction Urbi et Orbi: These are yearly occasions during Christmas and Easter.
-The Latin words mean “to the city” and “to the world” so basically it means to everyone
+The Latin words mean “to the city” and “to the world,” so basically it means to everyone.

 Michelangelo | 1497 | White Marble | Interior

-In 1497, the French ambassador to the Holy See, Cardinal Jean de Bilhères-Lagraulas, commissioned Michelangelo to sculpt a full-size statue of the Pietà.
-Michelangelo at this time wasn’t well known yet and therefore set about, with a single piece of Carrara marble, to create one of the most famous statues of all time.
+In 1497, the French ambassador to the Holy See, Cardinal Jean de Bilhères-Lagraulas, commissioned Michelangelo to sculpt a full-size statue of La Pietà.
+Michelangelo wasn’t yet well known and therefore set about, with a single piece of Carrara marble, to create one of the most famous statues of all time.

-It’s hard to believe your own eyes that this object you are looking at is made from hard, marble stone since the Master was able to soften each feature and make the marble look “soft” Even more incredible is the fact that he did all of this only with a hammer and chisel!
+It’s hard to believe that this object is made from hard, marble stone just by looking at it.
+The Master was able to soften each feature and make the marble look “soft.”
+Even more incredible is the fact that he did all of this with only a hammer and chisel!

-Due to the fact that he was so unknown as an artist when he unveiled the masterpiece people were attributing the statue to an artist from Milan.
-That night, he went to the statue and actually carved his name where you see the sash of Mary, writing “Michelangelo from Florence made this”.
+Due to the fact that he was so unknown as an artist when he unveiled the masterpiece, people attributed the statue to an artist from Milan.
+That night, he went to the statue and actually carved his name where you see the sash of Mary, writing “Michelangelo from Florence made this.”
 This is even more remarkable since he wasn’t known to leave his signature on any of his art pieces.

-Gian Lorenzo Bernini | 1624 – 1633 | Bronze | Interior above high altar
+Gian Lorenzo Bernini | 1624 – 1633 | Bronze | Interior Above High Altar

 The Baldacchino is a canopy that hovers over the high altar, which has been used since Medieval times.
-With the advent of the Baroque age, things were taken to new heights (literally) as we will see.
+With the advent of the baroque age, things were taken to new heights (literally) as we will see.

-Once the Basilica was finished, it would have appeared that something was still missing in the church.
+Once the basilica was finished, it would have appeared that something was still missing in the church.
 There was no connection between the long nave by Carlo Maderno and the massive dome by Michelangelo.

-The actual height is an astonishing 95ft(28m) high.
+The actual height is an astonishing 95 feet (28 meters) high.
 The material used to make this was taken from the porch roof of the Pantheon.
 As you approach the center of the church, your eyes naturally gaze up at the Baldacchino and continue their trajectory up to the top of the dome.

 1. High Altar (Tomb of St. Peter)

 Carlo Maderno | 1615 | Colored Marble | Interior

-Below the Baldacchino, you have what is called the High Altar ( called so because only the Pope is allowed to give mass there or someone he has personally appointed).
+Below the Baldacchino, you have what is called the High Altar (so called because only the pope is allowed to give mass there or someone he has personally appointed).
 Its location is such since below that is the Confession or the area dedicated to the tomb of St. Peter.